filatovnick/jsoniter-scala/README.md

 - Support of UTF-8 encoding
 - Configurable serialization of strings with escaped Unicode characters to be ASCII compatible
 - Configurable indenting of output
+- Configurable serialization of strings with custom escaped ASCII characters
 - Parsing of strings with escaped characters for JSON field names, keys & values
 - Codecs can be generated for primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types listed here